Eland Cables is CPR ready and compliant

 New CPR cable compliance regulations

-Building and construction cables manufactured after 1st July 2017 will be subject to the Construction Products Regulation (CPR).
+Building and construction cables manufactured after 1st July 2017 are subject to the Construction Products Regulation (CPR).
 CPR covers all construction products, including electrical cables, classifying them by their reaction to fire.
 Any products already on the market prior to this date can continue to be sold and supplied without reference to CPR.

 The aim is to create harmonised product standards across Europe and help buyers make better informed decisions.
 Products will be classified from A to F depending on their flame characteristics with additional classifications for their smoke, flaming droplets, and acidity.